tomstafford/psy6422/docs/index.md

 ## Course Outline

 In 2020 we are covering a compressed curriculum.
-The topics we cover are:

-1. Module overview - ethics and aesthetics of visualisaion, the importance of reproducible workflows
-2. Project organisation - fundamentals of data storage, syncronisation and sharing
-3. R / Rstudio - introduction to the statistical computing language
-4. Making graphs
-5. Data Management
-6. Coding principles - fundamental principles of coding, writing good code, asking for help
-7. Rmarkdown
-8. Git and github
-9. Publishing to pages - like this one!
-10. Advanced topics
+You can see the class topics in the leftbar

-Stretch goals:
+### Stretch goals:

 Unfortunately we won't have time this year for a number of advanced topics which I would like to cover.
 Hopefully next year: